microsoft/azure_arc/docs/overview/_index.md

 ### Google Cloud Platform (GCP)

-The following guides provide end-to-end deployment of new Windows or Linux servers in Google Cloud and onboarding to Azure with Azure Arc using [Terraform](https://www.terraform.io/).
+The following scenarios provide end-to-end deployment of new Windows or Linux servers in Google Cloud and onboarding to Azure with Azure Arc using [Terraform](https://www.terraform.io/).

 * [Deploy a GCP Ubuntu VM and connect it to Azure Arc using Terraform](../azure_arc_jumpstart/azure_arc_servers/gcp/gcp_terraform_ubuntu/)